9ae/ace/bonds/vio-zaki.md

 Zaki is all about getting back and vio is about letting go.
 At the end, they revert roles in the way they approach eachother's wrong doings.

-# Chemstry
+# Chemistry
 starts off with social attraction, then connects emotionally in bottle chapter.

-# Scenes
+# Sceness

-## Meet cute at art supply store
+- [ ] Meet cute at art supply store

-## Vio rescues Zaki from bomb
+- [ ] Vio rescues Zaki from bomb

-## Morning in Zaki's apartment
+- [ ] Morning in Zaki's apartment

-## Zaki helps interview Nunan, and convinces Vio to join the protest
+- [ ] Zaki helps interview Nunan, and convinces Vio to join the protest

-## Zaki meets Sicili
+- [ ] Zaki meets Sicili

-## Ch3: Zaki tries to befriend Vio, even after they no long owe eachother any favors
+- [ ] Ch3: Zaki tries to befriend Vio, even after they no long owe eachother any favors

 ## Zaki helps on the painting mission